CtrlK

 Progressive Disclosure

-The content is reasonably structured with clear sections, but everything is inline in a single file with no references to supporting documentation.
-Given no bundle files are provided, there's no external reference structure.
-The API reference section could be separated for a cleaner overview, but for a skill of this size it's borderline acceptable.
+The content is reasonably organized with clear sections, but everything is inline in a single file with no references to external documentation.
+Given no bundle files are provided, there's no deeper reference structure.
+The tool reference section could potentially be split out for a cleaner overview, but for this size it's acceptable.

 2 / 3